Almost, Maine: Controversy

-Almost, Maine has been a source of controversy as it became popular in theaters across the country.
-Calls to ban or cancel or amend the play have arisen several times.
+Almost, Maine has been a source of controversy as it became popular in theaters across the United States.
+Calls to ban, cancel or amend the play have arisen several times.

 Two notable calls for the cancellation of the play came in the 2010s.

 In 2011, the American Civil Liberties Union of Maryland intervened on behalf of the Bel Air High School students in the Bel Air Drama Company (BADC), urging the Harford County Public Schools “to reverse the decision to remove a scene from BADC’s upcoming performance of Almost, Maine, by John Cariani.
 We understand that Mr. Schmitz recently decided that BADC could not perform a scene from the play, entitled “They Fell.”
 In the removed scene, two male characters reveal their romantic love for each other.
 It is the only portrayal of same-sex love in the play; it is also the only portion of the play that BADC was required to remove from its production.
 Mr. Schmitz’s decision to censor the play to eliminate representation of same-sex love and gay identity is unlawful and we demand that the decision to remove the scene be reversed.”

 In 2014, Maiden High School in North Carolina canceled a production of Almost, Maine after "some parents and area churches complained about the play’s inclusion of a same-sex couple" according to students.
 Principal Rob Bliss released a statement describing the play as having "sexually-explicit overtones and multiple sexual innuendos that are not aligned with our mission and educational objectives."

 Cariani contacted a local news outlet about the controversy and was quoted as saying "I believe the play is about love, not sexual love.
 The scene with the two young men has no reference to sex at all."
 Cariani, who is gay, added: "I just think there is a solution other than canceling the production.
 I’ve reached out to the teacher who applied for rights to the play, but I haven’t heard back.
 I don’t think the students should have to suffer.
 They had already purchased the play and started rehearsing for it."

 With the involvement of a local teacher, the group performed the play off-campus in mid January, after raising over $6,000 on Kickstarter.
-The play was directed by local actor and attorney.
+The play was directed by a local actor and attorney.